- Prospective Students

 New York Theological Seminary

 The MAPCC is a 48-credit degree designed to be completed in a minimum of two years.

 Of the 48 credits, 28 are assigned for required courses and 20 are considered electives.
 Eight of the 28 required credits are for coursework that is specific to the area of pastoral care and counseling (Introduction to Pastoral Care and Counseling; Practicum in Pastoral Care and Counseling with Capstone Project) while the remaining 20 credits are distributed across other disciplines as follows: 10 credits for Bible (First Testament, Exegesis, Second Testament); 4 credits for Introduction to Theology; 4 credits for Modern Church History; and 2 credits for Introduction to Theological Education, a year-long course that combines spiritual and academic formation in learning.
 Students can expect all required courses to be offered each year.

-Of the remaining 20 credits, 16 credits must be taken for core courses that are specifically in the field of pastoral care and counseling (look for the second or third letter “C” in the course code that accompanies course titles) while 8 are considered elective credits in the field of pastoral care and counseling.
-Elective courses are offered in each of the summer months, and in January.
+Of the remaining 20 credits that are considered electives, 16 credits must be taken for electives that are specifically in the field of pastoral care and counseling (look for the second or third letter “C” in the course code that accompanies course titles) while 4 are considered free elective credits (free electives credits can be used for courses in pastoral care and counseling).
+Elective courses are also offered in each of the summer months, and in January.
 Students seeking to complete the MAPCC in two years should plan on taking courses in the summer of the first year, and in both January periods.